4paradigm/OpenMLDB/docs/en/cli.md

 ## NS Client

-Connecting to the ns client requires specifying zk\_cluster, zk\_root\_path and role.
+Connecting to the NS Client requires specifying zk\_cluster, zk\_root\_path and role.
 Where zk\_cluster is the zk address, zk\_root\_path is the root path of the cluster in zk, role is the role to be started and needs to be specified as ns_client

 ```bash
 $ ./bin/openmldb --zk_cluster=172.27.2.52:12200 --zk_root_path=/onebox --role=ns_client